Derived from Middle High German kol "cabbage"

 Patronymic from Russian козёл (kozyol)

-"male goat", probably used to denote a goatherd.
+, probably used to denote a goatherd.

 Originally a name for a person from Kozłów, Kozłowo, or other places with a name derived from Polish kozioł

 in German, derived from Old High German kram

 meaning "tent, trading post".